-Jeff Paschal: The Uninhabitable Earth
+Jeff Paschal: The uninhabitable Earth

 Yet I’m hopeful, not pessimistic, because we can still do something about climate change.

 Scientists have discovered that planting a trillion trees (in the right places) would have an incredible affect on climate change.
-Sound Impossible?
-Ethiopia just planted more than 350 million trees in twelve hours.
+Sound impossible?
+Ethiopia just planted more than 350 million trees in 12 hours.

 We’re seeing an increase of college students studying environmental science and researching ways to address climate change.